-There are three situations in which an applicant, usually before the age of 18, can claim citizenship by descent, meaning that he or she will be granted Belgian nationality based on the nationality of one or both parents.
+There are several situations in which an applicant, usually before the age of 18, can claim citizenship by descent, meaning that he or she will be granted Belgian nationality based on the nationality of one or both parents.
 The following applies:

 - Being born before 1 January 1967: when the applicant was born out of wedlock and the first parent to make the acknowledgment was a Belgian citizen;